charlesmorgenstern/greens_examples/README.md

 ni points are used for the quadrature on the ith path. n points are used in the x and y directions to approximate the ODE to convert the integrand.
 A first order finite difference approximation is used.
-Overall convergence is first order.
+Overall convergence is first order. n1=n2=n3=n4=n=100 is a good initial choice to try the code.